-Celebrity elephant Ramachandran fir for Thrissur Pooram Festival
+Celebrity elephant Ramachandran fit for Thrissur Pooram festival

 Thrissur, May 11: Ending four days of uncertainty, Kerala's tallest elephant 'Thechikkottukavu Ramachandran was given conditional nod Saturday to participate in the famed Thrissur pooram after the animal cleared the fitness test.